Hurricane Fly: 2010/2011 season

 Hurricane Fly was undefeated in five starts in the 2010/2011 National Hunt season.
 In December he defeated Solwhit in two Group One races: the Hatton's Grace Hurdle at Fairyhouse and the December Festival Hurdle at Leopardstown.
 In January he won the Irish Champion Hurdle and was then sent to the Cheltenham Festival for the first time to contest the Champion Hurdle.
 Racing for the first time in England, he started the 11/4 favourite in a field of eleven runners and was ridden by Ruby Walsh.
 He took the lead at the last flight of hurdles and won by one and a quarter lengths from Peddlers Cross.
 After the race Walsh described the winner as a "deserved champion" and "a great horse".
 Hurricane Fly ended his season by beating Thousand Stars by five lengths in the Punchestown Champion Hurdle on 6 May.

 2011/2012 season

 After a break of more than eight months, Hurricane Fly returned to the racecourse in January 2012 to contest the Irish Champion Hurdle.
 He started favourite at odds of 4/5 and won by six and a half lengths from Oscar's Well.
 In March he returned to Cheltenham to defend the Champion Hurdle and was made 4/6 favourite in a field of ten runners.
 He was held up in the early stages and made steady progress in the last half mile, but was unable to reach the leaders and finished third behind Rock On Ruby and Overturn.
-On his only other start of the season he won the Punchestown Champion Hurdle for the third time, beatind Zaidpour by two and a half lengths.
+On his only other start of the season he won the Punchestown Champion Hurdle for the third time, beating Zaidpour by two and a half lengths.